 Chances are, if you aren’t a family caregiver yourself, you know someone who is.
-Every day, more than 1 million Virginians help their parents, spouses, siblings, grandparents, neighbors, and other loved ones to live independently at home – where they want to be.
+Every day, nearly 240,000 Nebraskans help their parents, spouses, siblings, grandparents, neighbors and other loved ones to live independently at home – where they want to be.

-Danny knows first-hand the challenges of being a family caregiver.
-He takes care of his wife in their home and shared their story with us.
+Duane knows first-hand the challenges of being a family caregiver.
+He takes care of his wife and shared their story with us.

-In Virginia, more than 1 million family caregivers like Danny provide 870 million hours of unpaid care per year, valued at $11.2 billion annually.
+In Nebraska, family caregivers like Duane and Tom provide 199 million hours of unpaid care per year, valued at $2,9 billion annually.
 They help their loved ones with medications and medical care, meals, bathing and dressing, chores and much more.
-It’s a role that can be stressful, exhausting, and overwhelming.
+It’s a role that can be stressful, exhausting and overwhelming.